tripleaceme/SQL-Note/README.md

  However, this is my Note on SQL (Relational Databases) from beginner to Advance (MySQL)

+- ## Download the database used in the note<a href='https://dev.mysql.com/doc/index-other.html'> here</a>

+#### I hope that when you finish this note and worked through all of the examples, you will be well on your way to becoming a seasoned SQL practitioner.

 | Term  |  Definition |
 |---|---|
 | Entity  | Something of interest to the database user community.
 Examples include customers, parts, geographic locations, etc.  |